Send killer media pitches with JustReachOut and land media placements. Try our PR outreach tools for free.

 Once you know what you’re offering, make a list of all the different journalists who may want to share it with their readers.

-Then, create different “angles” or lead points for your content so that it becomes relevant to each of these journalists’ and their audience.
+Then, create different “angles” or lead points for your content so that it becomes relevant to each of these journalists and their audiences.

 This way your content will be targeted and relevant when you go to make outreach.